Johnny Kapahala: Back on Board

-Johnny Kapahala: Back on Board is a 2007 Disney Channel Original Movie.
+Johnny Kapahala: Back on Board is a 2007 American sports comedy-drama film released as a Disney Channel Original Movie.
 It is the sequel to Johnny Tsunami.
-The movie premiered on Disney Channel on June 8, 2007 with a U.S. viewership of 1.3 million, placing third in its timeslot.
+The movie premiered on Disney Channel on June 8, 2007 with a U.S. viewership of 1.8 million viewers.

 Plot summary

-Johnny "Pono" Kapahala, a teen snowboarding champion from Vermont, returns to Oahu, Hawaii, for the wedding of his grandfather, local surf legend Johnny Tsunami.
-Johnny is excited for the marriage as he anticipates having an uncle to hang out with, but eventually realizes his "Uncle Chris" is a 12-year-old brat.
+Johnny "Pono" Kapahala, a seventeen-year-old snowboarding champion from Vermont, returns to Oahu, Hawaii, for the wedding of his grandfather, local surf legend Johnny Tsunami.
+Johnny is excited about the marriage as he anticipates having an uncle to hang out with, but he discovers his "Uncle Chris" is a 12-year-old brat.

 The next day, Sam and Johnny catch Chris heading off with the Dirt Devils, a team of dirtboarders.
 They follow him to a barge set up with a skate park.
 Before Chris can skate, Johnny and Sam show him up by skating the barge.
 Annoyed, Chris runs away.
-When he gets home, he gets into a fight with Johnny and tells him to leave him alone.
-So, the next morning Johnny goes surfing.
+When he gets home, he fights with Johnny and tells him to leave him alone.
+So, the next morning, Johnny goes surfing.
 He bumps into Valerie, a member of the Dirt Devils Chris has a crush on, and gives her a surfing lesson, which makes Chris jealous and upset.
-Forced to hang out with Chris, Johnny and Sam blackmail him into coming along with them for a day.
+Forced to hang out with Chris, Johnny and Sam blackmail him into coming with them for a day.
 With Val, they go dirtboarding and ride ATVs.
 To his surprise, Chris has a good time, and he and Johnny finally start to get along.

-The group heads out to a dirtboarding event to meet Akoni Kama and possible sponsors, but the Dirt Devils kick Val out of their group for hanging with Johnny and Chris, the "competition".
+The group heads out to a dirtboarding event to meet Akoni Kama and possible sponsors, but the Dirt Devils kick Val out of their group for hanging with Johnny and Chris, the "competition."
 Chris runs away from home again, and when Johnny and Sam find him, Chris is fighting with Jared, the leader of the Dirt Devils, on joining his group.
 Chris agrees to do a dangerous jump the next day during the rehearsal dinner for Carla and Johnny's wedding, which is also the night before the opening of the shop.